Updated: Wednesday, October 28

 Are you seeing patients at this time?

-NEW: We are now beginning to schedule all patients for in-office appointments.
-If you have been waiting to schedule an appointment we would be happy to get that scheduled for you now.
+We are seeing patients in office at this time.
 We are still, and will continue to, offer Telehealth/Virtual visits.
 Please call our office at (920) 749-4000 to speak with our staff about filling your prescription or to see if you are able to schedule a virtual appointment.

 Can I bring others to my appointment?

-NEW: In an effort to reduce the spread, we are requesting that patients come alone whenever possible.
+In an effort to reduce the spread, we are requesting that patients come alone whenever possible.
 We are allowing a single adult visitor to accompany you as needed for support.
 If you are unsure if you should bring a visitor, please contact our office to discuss with our staff.
-At this time we are not allowing any children visitors.

 What if I have a question for my doctor?